 You'll most likely see Brumbys (wild horses) in this area.
 That's definitely a highlight for many.
 It's also very easy to follow their tracks.

-A fantastic day walk you may enjoy is to walk up North Creek to the saddle and then down Alligator Creek on the other side, back to the track via the falls.
+- Walk up North Creek to the saddle and then down Alligator Creek on the other side, back to the track via the falls.